Opinion: Getting the most out of mentoring

 Peer to peer mentoring and reverse mentoring are currently hot topics in the world of marketing.
 Both can provide massive benefits for marketers - career ladders can be climbed more efficiently, mistakes avoided, and valuable business connections developed.
 So, why aren’t more people embracing it?

 In short, it is often a misconception of the mentoring process and an uncertainty about how to take the first step.
-In this article, CIM spoke to Microsoft’s global marketing development & strategy director, Scott Allen who shares his views on the power of peer to peer and reverse mentoring and its value to marketers.
+In this article, CIM spoke to Microsoft’s regional marketing and services leader, Scott Allen who shares his views on the power of peer to peer and reverse mentoring and its value to marketers.

 How do you start a mentoring relationship?